 Mr. Pair has extensive experience in media technology leadership and management working with both large companies and entrepreneurial firms.
 He has designed and developed cutting edge technology for entertainment, art, training, and medical applications.
-A passionate innovator and entrepreneur, Pair’s background spans the areas of internet technology, mobile computing, augmented reality, immersive virtual environments, and live performance.
+A passionate innovator and entrepreneur, Pair’s background spans the areas of online video, mobile computing, wearables, augmented reality, and immersive virtual environments.

 Starting in 2008, Pair served as chief technology officer at LP33, a music entertainment company focused on the discovery and promotion of emerging and established music artists through its multi platform online video and social networking technology.
 He held responsibility for all technology planning, development, and operations.
 Pair recruited and led a talented team of developers which created a highly regarded video portal along with a suite of popular apps for Facebook, smart phones, and internet connected televisions.